 - Argonaut Gold Inc.: Advising the Canadian gold producer with respect to its operations in Durango, Baja Sur and Sonora, Mexico, on mining, corporate, finance and securities matters, including in connection with its proposed C$341 million business combination with Prodigy Gold Incorporated; on its C$367 million business combination with Pediment Gold Corp.; in connection with its C$150 million three-part transaction involving a financing through GMP Securities LP to raise C$150 million, a business combination with Intuitivo Capital Corp. to become a public company, and the simultaneous completion of a C$103 million take-over of Castle Gold Corporation; and advising Argonaut Gold geological and engineering consultants and staff on the requirements for technical reporting under National Instrument 43-101.
 Our team is privileged to play a key advisory role in the execution of Argonaut Gold's growth strategy.

-- CHEMK Group: Representing a world leading ferro-alloys company in several major trade defense proceedings before the European Commission, including refund of anti-dumping duties.
-Representing in two legal actions against the EU Institutions before the EU General Court.
-One of the legal challenges involves an unprecedented legal claim.
-The outcome of this case is likely to have an impact on the future practice of the EU institutions in reviews of dumping findings.
+- CHEMK Group: Representing a world leading ferro-alloys company in several major trade defense proceedings before the European Commission, including reviews and refund proceedings.
+Dentons represented the same client in several parallel direct actions before the General Court of the European Union against measures and decisions adopted by the EU institutions.
+One of the legal challenges involves an unprecedented legal claim likely to have an impact on the future practice of the EU institutions in reviews of anti-dumping measures.

-- Eastcoal Inc.: Advising the Canadian mining company producing coking coal from its Menzhinsky mine and developing its Verticalnaya anthracite mine in the Ukraine, on mining, corporate, securities and financing matters, including in connection with its Wash Plant Commissioning and proposed Alternative Investment Market listing, bridge-loan facility and earlier private placement financing; the acquisition and financing of both mines; and advising Eastcoal geological and engineering consultants and staff on the requirements for technical reporting under National Instrument 43-101.
+- Eastcoal Inc.: Advising the Canadian mining company developing its Verticalnaya anthracite mine in the Ukraine, on mining, corporate, securities and financing matters, including in connection with its restructuring under the Bankruptcy and Insolvency Act, Wash Plant Commissioning and Alternative Investment Market listing, bridge-loan facility and earlier private placement financing; the acquisition and financing of both mines; and advising Eastcoal geological and engineering consultants and staff on the requirements for technical reporting under National Instrument 43-101.

 - Emirates Steel Industries PJSC and General Holding Corporation: Advising a subsidiary of the Abu Dhabi government’s General Holding Corporation (GHC) on project financing in relation to the US$1 billion expansion of a steel plant in Abu Dhabi.
 The expansion will be financed from a mixture of export credit agencies, Islamic and conventional sources.
 Dentons are advising ESI and GHC on the project contracts and all aspects of the financing.
 Dentons previously advised ESI and GHC on the financing of a US$2 billion expansion undertaken in 2010.